Effect-TS/effect/.changeset/serious-eels-rule.md

 "@effect/platform-node": minor
 ---

-upgrade undici to 7.x and move to peerDependencies
+upgrade undici to 7.x and expose re-exports in Undici module